gabrielrochasouza/Pure_node_js_api/README.md

  # Routes of the API

  It was set to run on the port 3000, but feel free to change if you like.

+ <a href="https://pure-node-crud-application.onrender.com/">Link of the API deployed on render</a>

 ### Show all users
 GET http://localhost:3000/users